Asbestos covered roof

 Roof treatment

-Moss and mould cleaning treatment is particularly effective in asbestos roof cleaning The porous surface of an asbestos roof holds the treatment particularly well and the treatment works over time to clean the moss, mould and lichen on a roof and to incapacitate mould, allowing it to be cleaned off by the weather.
+Roof moss and mould cleaning treatment is particularly effective in asbestos roof cleaning The porous surface of an asbestos roof holds the treatment particularly well, and the treatment works over time to clean the moss, mould and lichen on a roof and to incapacitate mould, allowing it to be cleaned off by the weather.

 Soft washing